onyx-platform/onyx/doc/user-guide/information-model.md

 ### Workflow

-- a single Clojure vector of vectores which is EDN serializable/deserializable
+- a single Clojure vector of vectors which is EDN serializable/deserializable
 - all elements in the inner vectors are keywords
 - all keywords must correspond to an `:onyx/name` entry in the catalog
 - the "root" keywords of the workflow must have catalog entries of `:onyx/type` that map to `:input`